rtrlib/rpki-read/Setup.md

 read input from STDIN and write to STDOUT if feasible.
 Thus, the complete LBV backend is basically running these 3 tools in a chain.

-The validation results are stored in a database.
-LBV currently supports MongoDB and PostgreSQL, we heavily recommend using MongoDB for best performance (and the code is way shorter and easier to understand).
+The validation results are stored in a database, LBV currently uses a MongoDB.
 This database is also used by the web frontend to display validation results and statistics.

 ### requirements

-The backend mostly uses standard Python libraries however to parse IP prefixes and addresses we use _netaddr_, and depending on the database LBV requires _pymongo_ or _psycopg2_.
+The backend mostly uses standard Python libraries however to parse IP prefixes and addresses we use _netaddr_, and for the mongodb database LBV requires _pymongo_.

 Besides that you need access to a [BGPmon](http://www.bgpmon.io) instance to receive its BGP update stream.